LijunRio/Multi-Image-VQA-for-UAD/README.md

-# Multi-Image Visual Question Answering for Unsupervised Anomaly Detection
+# Language Models Meet Anomaly Detection for Better Interpretability and Generalizability

-This repository hosts the code for our paper titled "[Multi-Image Visual Question Answering for Unsupervised Anomaly Detection](https://arxiv.org/pdf/2404.07622.pdf)", which can also be explored further on our [project page](https://lijunrio.github.io/Multi-Image-VQA-for-UAD/).
+This repository hosts the code for our paper titled "[Language Models Meet Anomaly Detection for Better Interpretability and Generalizability](https://arxiv.org/pdf/2404.07622.pdf)", which can also be explored further on our [project page](https://lijunrio.github.io/Multi-Image-VQA-for-UAD/).

 ## Citation
 Please cite our paper if you find this repository helpful for your research: